asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 tags: [agile-development, coaching, anti-patterns]
 ---

-Companies commonly attempt to scale their development organization by adding developers before they improve the system of work.
-This results in a focus on staffing instead of identifying opportunities to improve the existing system of work.
-System improvements have a positive effect on the efficiency, productivity, and often morale of the existing organization.
-Adding more people to a problematic system of work not only makes fixing these problems harder, but exacerbates existing problems.
+Companies commonly attempt to scale their development organization by adding developers instead of improving the system of work.
+This results in a focus on staffing instead of identifying improvement opportunities.
+Adding people to a system that isn't working well further strains it, exacerbating existing problems and making them harder to fix.

-Each new employee in a broken system adds less value than the previous.
-At some point the organization crosses the Rubicon and each new hire negatively impacts the ability to deliver value to customers.
-Organizations with these troubled systems often don't know when they've crossed this threshold and continue to add people, believing that more people must be able to get more work done.
+Each new employee in a troubled system adds less value than the previous.
+Soon enough the point of diminishing returns is reached, and each new hire negatively impacts the ability to deliver value to customers.
+Organizations with these troubled systems often don't know when they've crossed this threshold and continue to add people, believing that more hands on keyboards is the solution to their problems.
 Despite the fact that [the Mythical Man Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959) was published over forty years ago, companies still struggle under the false assumption that doubling the workforce will get the work done twice as fast.

+> When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.
+Many software tasks have this characteristic because of the sequential nature of debugging.
+> &mdash; _Frederick P. Brooks Jr., The Mythical Man-Month: Essays on Software Engineering_

+## Improve the System Before Scaling

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">“If you hire good people into a broken system, it doesn’t fix the system, it breaks the people!”
 Jez Humble</p>&mdash; Nicole Rauch (@NicoleRauch) <a href="https://twitter.com/NicoleRauch/status/960827149585395712?ref_src=twsrc%5Etfw">February 6, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Improve the System Before Scaling

 Achieve safety, then accuracy, then efficiency and then add people to scale the organization.
 Adding people before accomplishing the previous steps will result in exacerbating existing problems.
 Organizations have to backtrack to improve the system before they can realize the value of these new employees.